GluuFederation/docs-supportportal-prod/sources/user-guide/index.md

 ![add-removing-named-contacts](https://raw.githubusercontent.com/GluuFederation/support-portal-docs/master/sources/img/add-removing-named-contacts.png)

 ### Adding Named Contacts
 In order to add a colleague to the list of named contacts, simply enter the persons email in the `Invite via Email` field.
-Click submit and the person will receive an email invitation to join your organization's account on Gluu Support.
+Click the `Submit` button and the person will receive an email invitation to join your organization's account on Gluu Support.

 ### Removing Named Contacts
 There are two ways to remove existing Named Contacts from your organization: